unaguna/random-obj-generator/sphinx/source/doc.as_command.rst

     python -m randog <factory_definition_file>

-The argument is a filename of a factory definition and must be python code that creates an instance of factory in the variable FACTORY as in the following example:
+The argument is :doc:`a filename of a factory definition <doc.external_def>`.
+It must be python code that creates an instance of factory in the variable FACTORY as in the following example:

 .. code-block:: python